czarandy/czarandy.github.io/_stories/2012-case-of-the-cryptic-communication.md

 "And do you remember what he was looking for?"
 Beth asked.

 "Not exactly.
-I think it was in one of the diaries from 1947 or .48.
+I think it was in one of the diaries from 1947 or '48.
 But I'm not sure."
 She suddenly gave Beth an odd look.
 "Why are you so interested in that?" she asked.

 "I've had a few run-ins like this myself this week.
 I was just trying to see if it was the same person.
 But it looks like they were different.
 What a coincidence."
 Beth forced a laugh.
 "I hope it goes more smoothly next week.
 See you later."

 She immediately went outside to call Adamek.
-She told her about someone named .David Fields' trying to get a copy from one of the Chiang Kai-shek diaries from 1947 or 1948.
+She told her about someone named 'David Fields' trying to get a copy from one of the Chiang Kai-shek diaries from 1947 or 1948.
 Adamek said that she wasn't familiar with that alias, but that the agent likely had many, so it was certainly possible that it was him.

 "What are you going to do next?"
 Beth asked her, deathly curious.